 Suitable from: birth to 2.5 years (3.6 to 14.5) | Carrying positions: 4 – front facing newborn, front facing parent, front facing out, back facing parent | Machine washable: Yes

 If you're interested in babywearing but on a tight budget, this is a great price for a carrier that our parent testers really rate.
-It can be used in four positions, including a position for newborns.
+It can be used in 4 positions, including a position for newborns.
 It is adjustable so that it can fit different parents or carers and it will also continue to fit your baby as they grow.
 It has a good and supportive waist belt that helps to distribute your baby’s weight across your torso and pelvis and thus avoid back strain and there’s a bib to protect the fabric from drool and dribble and keep the carrier looking better for longer.

-Parent tester Ama, mum of two said: "I used the Infantino Flip 4 in 1 carrier for both my kids and it’s still going strong.
+Parent tester Ama, mum of 2 said: "I used the Infantino Flip 4 in 1 carrier for both my kids and it’s still going strong.
 It is good quality and is easy on the back too."

 Parent tester Megan said: "We love it.
 It’s easy to use and to adjust sizes between me and my partner when each of us is using it."